Background

 Justice Spence imputed income to the father beyond the high end of the survey.
 He gave several reasons for this, including the father’s experience as an accountant (it was not a new business), the size of his firm, his lack of credibility, as well as his failure to comply with the financial disclosure requirements of the Rules for the year 2017.
 Based on these factors, income was imputed in the amount of $175,000.
 The child support table amount, section 7 expenses and spousal support was ordered based on this income figure.

-For more information about spousal support and child support laws, contact an attorney at our office.
+For more information about spousal support and child support laws, contact an lawyer at our office.
 Your first consultation at Feldstein Family Law Group is FREE.
 Call us today at (905) 581-7222, or fill out an online case evaluation form to get started now.